Constitution Day 2016 | Learning & Engaging the ADP Way

-We hope you take the time to peruse the 2015 Constitution Day offerings of just some of our ADP campuses.
+ADP campuses commemorate Constitution Day as a way to spur student to think more deeply, to consider opposing perspectives, to act and to wrestle with complex issues facing our communities and democratic institutions.
+We hope you take the time to peruse the 2016 Constitution Day offerings of just some of our ADP campuses.
 They’ve been busy registering new voters and discussing infringements on voter rights.
 They are urging their communities to focus on race, racism and other inequalities and social injustices that persist in our country.
 We encourage you to do the same today and every day.

 Middle Tennessee State University